Last updated: March 2026

 Check if this will actually fit your trip →Based on Ryanair’s 21.7 × 15.7 × 7.9 in carry-on limit and real bag dimensions.

 Budget 45L at 18.5 × 12.6 × 8.7 in.
 Unusually compact for 45L — fits stricter overhead limits.
-Soft-sided and compressible — slightly over on depth (8.7" vs 7.9" limit), but can compress into a sizer when not overpacked.
+Soft-sided and compressible — over on depth (8.7" vs 7.9" limit) — will likely require gate-checking on Ryanair unless significantly underpacked.

 We may earn a commission from purchases — disclosure